Marina Nemat: Life

 Nemat's grandmothers were both Russian, and she was brought up in a Russian Orthodox Christian family in Tehran.
 Both her grandmothers had, with their Iranian husbands whom they had married before the Russian Revolution of 1917, fled from Russia to Iran as part of the massive wave of migration that had started.
 Her father worked as a dance teacher, her mother as a hairdresser.
 She was a high school student when the secularizing monarchy of Mohammad Reza Pahlavi was overthrown by Ayatollah Khomeini's Islamic Revolution.
 As a student Marina Nemat opposed the oppressive policies of the new Islamic government, attended demonstrations and wrote anti-revolutionary articles in a student newspaper.

 On 15 January 1982, at age 16, Nemat was arrested and imprisoned for her views against the revolution.
 She was tortured in the notorious Evin Prison well known for atrocities against political inmates, and sentenced to death.
 She was rescued by a prison guard, who also obtained commutation of her sentence to life imprisonment.
-However, after five months of imprisonment, it became clear that Ali had developed an attachment to Nemat and intended to force her to marry him.
+However, after five months of imprisonment, it became clear that the guard had developed an attachment to Nemat and intended to force her to marry him.
 Nemat did eventually marry the guard and was released from prison; he was later assassinated.

 Nemat later married Andre Nemat.
 They escaped to Canada in 1991 and have two sons.
 Nemat worked at the Aurora franchise of the Swiss Chalet restaurant chain, and wrote her life story in 78,000 words.
 She knew that many victims did not want to talk about their fate.

-Today, Nemat teaches memoir writing part-time at the University of Toronto School of Continuing Studies, and regularly speaks about her experiences in front of high-school classes, universities, libraries and associations.
+Today, Nemat teaches memoir writing part-time at the University of Toronto School of Continuing Studies, and regularly speaks about her experiences in front of high-school classes, universities, libraries, and associations.
 She is a regular participant in the Oslo Freedom Forum.
 In 2012 she was a guest speaker at the San Francisco Freedom Forum of the Human Rights Foundation along with Aung San Suu Kyi and Garry Kasparov.

 She is a graduate of the certificate program in creative writing at the School of Continuing Studies at the University of Toronto.

 Marina sits on the Board of Directors at the CCVT (Canadian Centre for Victims of Torture) and Vigdis, a Norwegian charitable organization that provides legal and other forms of assistance to female political prisoners around the world.
 In addition, she is the chair of the Writers in Exile Committee at PEN Canada, a member of the International Council of the Oslo Freedom Forum, and has been a volunteer at her church’s Refugee Committee since 2010.